 Coastal areas of Spain, including Santa Susanna, are nowhere near as cold as inland regions during winter months, offering a beautiful climate for visitors at any time of the year.

 Annual rainfall in the area is relatively low.
 Around 700mm of rain falls every year and is spread quite evenly across all the months.
 This means no period is significantly wet.
 However, on average, the summer is the driest time of the year with more rain expected in late spring and the latter part of the autumn season.

-Summer in Santa Susanna
+Summer Weather In Santa Susanna

 Summer is when tourists flock to Santa Susanna and this once sleepy village comes alive with people from all over Europe enjoying the sunshine on the excellent beaches.

 The summer weather usually lasts from June to September when average temperatures sit in the 20's throughout the period.